MateuszSerafin/GNS3Projects/WindowsSandbox/UnattendedInstalls.md

-# Tldr
+# Unattended Installs
-I want to play around with windows automatic installs and want to see what i can do.
-From what i understand there are 3 options
+There is highly likelihood of me missing something
-1. .iso with autounattend.xml
+1. .iso with autounattend.xml ✅
-2. Pxe boot with WinPE (still using autounattend.xml)
+2. PXE with WinPE
+   - WinPE Setup.exe ✅
+   - WinPE Dism ✅
-3. Windows Deployment Services (Didn't use it before)
+3. Windows Deployment Services
+    - WDS ✅
+    - MDT ❌ (Need to still try it)

+Additionally
+1. Capture and Apply custom windows Image ❌ (Need to still do it)

-The disclaimer is i only intend it to work on UEFI
+The disclaimer is I only try things on UEFI.

 ## Creation of basic unattended xml
 I followed this [tutorial](https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10)